fiatjaf/awesome-loginless/README.md

 * [Mailinator](https://www.mailinator.com/), [Maildrop](https://maildrop.cc/), [Nada](https://getnada.com/) and other disposable email address services allow you to use one or multiple email addresses without registering (everything is public).
 [Emaildrop](https://www.emaildrop.io/v1) has even a public API!
 * [appear.in](https://appear.in/) and [Jitsi](https://meet.jit.si/) offer instant video chat rooms over webRTC.

-## Web pages
-* [Itty Bitty](https://about.bitty.site) - Create websites contained entirely on their URLs, share as QR code, tweets etc.
-* [write.as](https://write.as/) - Minimalist, privacy-focused, writing and publishing platform.

 ## Development Tools
 * [serveo](http://serveo.net/) and [localhost.run](http://localhost.run/) - Get a public URL for a program running on localhost, no installation needed, uses ssh.